 No visit to Cambodia is complete without visiting Angkor Wat.
 Head deep into the Cambodian jungle to discover the lost city of Angkor - a religious monument said to be the largest one on earth.
-Big tree roots strangle many temples, exquisite bas-reliefs tell ancient stories, and massive sandstones lie down on the ground.
-Step back in time with top 10 mind-blowing facts about this mysterious temple complex hiding deep in the lush jungle.
+Giant tree roots strangle many temples, exquisite bas-reliefs tell ancient stories, and massive sandstones lie on the ground.
+Step back in time with the top 10 mind-blowing facts about this mysterious temple complex hidden deep in the lush jungle.

-Angkor Wat spreads across over 400 acres, and is said to be the largest religious monument in the world.
-It was listed in UNESCO's World Heritage Site in 1992, which encouraged an international effort to save the complex.
+Angkor Wat is spread across over 400 acres/1.6 km², and is said to be the largest religious monument in the world.
+It was listed as a UNESCO World Heritage Site in 1992, which encouraged an international effort to save the complex.

-Since around 1850, Angkor Wat has been featured in the center of the national flag of Cambodia, as if to show their incredible pride of the ancient monument.
-Their pride is also reflected in that they putting images from Angkor Wat on many denominations of the riel (Cambodia's currency).
+Since around 1850, Angkor Wat has been featured in the center of the national flag of Cambodia, as if to show their incredible pride in the ancient monument.
+Their pride is also reflected by putting images from Angkor Wat on many denominations of the riel (Cambodia's currency).

-3. Angkor Wat means "City of Temples" in Khmer.
+Angkor Wat Means "City of Temples" in Khmer

 In Khmer, the Cambodian language, Angkor means "city" or "capital city", and Wat means "temple grounds".
 So Angkor Wat means "Temple City" or "City of Temples".
 Its original name was Vrah Vishnuloka or Parama Vishnuloka, meaning the sacred dwelling of Vishnu in Sanskrit.